 Every day, every night, after splurging on a Saturday when you simply can’t say no to that cake, as well as after saying no to a deliciously-looking cake three days after.

-Consistency is Key: Every day, every night, after splurging on a Saturday when you simply can’t say no to that cake, as well as after saying no to a delicious-looking cake three days later… keep recording that weight to stay accountable.
+But if you can handle the daily feedback, record your data.
+I do it after splurging on a Saturday when I simply can’t say no to that cake, as well as after making the healthy choice three days later.
+Keep recording that weight to stay accountable.

-Now I know that if I eat pasta or pizza (yes, I allow myself to have one or another every now and then since I reversed my fatty liver – and this is an amazing program to follow for that) after two days, the scale will have some bad news for me.
+Now I know that if I eat pasta or pizza – and yes, I allow myself to have those every now and then, since I reversed my fatty liver, and this is an amazing program to follow for that, the scale will have some bad news for me two days later.

-Set Small Goals: Use the data to set achievable goals, such as losing 2 pounds in the next week, which will keep you motivated and focused.
-If you set your goal to “lose 25 pounds” – it doesn’t have a limit date and it’s also discouraging.
+Now use the data you have to set achievable goals, such as losing 2 pounds in the next week, which will keep you motivated and focused.
+If you set your goal to “lose 25 pounds,” it doesn’t have a limit date, and it’s also discouraging.
 Set one main goal and divide it into smaller ones!

 How to Make the Most of Your Scale

-Your scale becomes one of your best friends and weapon when dieting for fatty liver because it will have no mercy.
-It will always show you the exact results of your poor decisions, without sugar-coating it.
+Your scale becomes your best weapon when fighting fatty liver because it has no mercy.
+It shows you the exact results of your decisions without sugarcoating anything.

 Even better, if you have just been diagnosed with a fatty liver, get a scale ASAP (recommendations below) as it will motivate you even more!